learn-co-curriculum/dsc-experimental-design/README.md

 ### 6. Draw Conclusions

-This step is the logical end point for an experiment.
+This step is the logical endpoint for an experiment.
 You've asked a question, looked at experimental results from others that could be related to our question, made an educated guess, designed an experiment, collected data and analyzed the results.
 All that is left is to use the results of the analysis step to evaluate whether you believe the hypothesis was correct or not!
 While the public generally oversimplifies this step to determining causal relationships (e.g. "my experiment showed that {x} causes {y}"), true scientists rarely make claims so bold.
-The reality of this step is that you use your analysis of the data to do one of two things: either **_reject the null hypothesis, or fail to reject the null hypothesis_**.
+The reality of this step is that you use your analysis of the data to do one of two things: either **_reject the null hypothesis or fail to reject the null hypothesis_**.
 This is a tricky concept, so we'll explore it in much more detail in a future lesson.

 <img src='./images/The+Scientific+Method.jpg' height=50% width=50%>

 ## The Foundations of a Sound Experiment

 All experiments are not created equal--simply following the steps outlined above does not guarantee that the results of any experiment will be meaningful.
 For instance, there's nothing stopping a person from testing the hypothesis that "wearing a green shirt will make it rain tomorrow!", seeing rain the next day, and rejecting the null hypothesis, thereby incorrectly "proving" that their choice of wardrobe affected the weather.
-Good experiments show us that our independent variable {X} has an affect on our dependent variable {Y} because we control for all the other things that could be affecting {Y}, until we are forced to conclude that the only thing that explains what happened to {Y} is {X}!
+Good experiments show us that our independent variable {X} has an effect on our dependent variable {Y} because we control for all the other things that could be affecting {Y}, until we are forced to conclude that the only thing that explains what happened to {Y} is {X}!

 Although there are many different kinds of experiments, there are some fundamental aspects of experimental design that all experiments have: